 Do I need a Hot Water Heater Blanket?

 Depending on the age of your hot water heater, it may be worth it to replace your hot water heater instead of just insulating it.
 Most HVAC professionals recommend hot water heater blankets for older models of hot water heater, but installing a new hot water heater may be more cost- and energy-efficient in the long run.
+If you are looking for a replacement hot water heater installer in your area, you may want to check out our list of local reliable HVAC contractors.

 There are a few things to take into consideration before immediately wrapping your hot water heater in a blanket.
 First, where is your hot water heater stored?
 If it’s in a closet inside your home, it probably doesn’t need more insulation from the blanket since the temperature of your home is keeping it warm.
 But if it’s in the garage or an outdoor closet, where the external temperature is significantly different than the hot water heater itself, a hot water heater blanket is a smart choice to retain heat and reduce wasted energy.